wiseman-timelord/Chat-VulkanLlama/README.md

 4) "Tell me, Wise-Llama, what is the purpose of humanity?"

 ### REQUIREMENTS:
-- Windows with WSL or Linux (untested), experimental llama-cpp-python (for GGUF).
+- Windows 7-11, I am guessing, , experimental llama-cpp-python (for GGUF).
-- Python 3.x, relevant libraries in `./data/req_wsl.txt` and `./data/req_win.txt`.
+- Python 3.9 non-Wsl (libraries `./data/requirements.txt`).
+Want to try other versions, then change "Python39" in the batch files to say "Python310", or whatever, in all cases.
+It will find it unless its in a wierd location.
-- Large Language Models in Llama 2 GGUF format (2B-70B parameters).
+- Large Language Models in Llama 3 GGUF format, I advise "L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix", 8B is probably Optimal, the better q3s and most q4s, will be able to handle the text processing.

 ### FUTURE PLANS:
 1) Allow user to assign syntax presets to models.